UmbraResonance/Blue_Team_Hunting_Field_Notes/README.md

 ### Continuous Improvement (The Loop):
 * **Gap Analysis:** If a detection was missed, verify existing logic in `01_Hunting`.
 * **Deep Dive:** Consult `08_Underlying_Principles` to understand the theoretical mechanism before writing new rules.
+* **Structured Review:** Utilize the `_00_Review_Path.md` to conduct systematic study sessions, connecting isolated artifacts and techniques into a cohesive narrative of the adversary lifecycle.
 * **Engineering:** Codify verified hunting and response logic into `09_Automation_Vault` to automate repetitive tasks and ensure systemic prevention.
 * **Pressure Testing:** Use the teardowns and simulations in `10_Case_Studies` to continuously validate and refine the entire arsenal against real-world Purple Team scenarios.